 The canal was built in the 19th century to increase water supply into the city, has nine locks and is crossed by elegant wrought iron bridges.
 Today’s it’s a popular location for ‘bobo’ (bourgeois-bohemian) young Parisians, with trendy cafés, boutiques and bistros.

 You can walk or cycle along the canal towpath, which is lined with 100-year-old chestnut trees.
 Join the locals on the shady banks for a picnic on a summer evening.
-Or take a boat trip* along the canal – which unusually flows underground for a mile.
+Or take a boat trip* along the canal – which unusually flows through a tunnel for a mile.

 Been underground at the catacombs?
 Tunnel down to the sewers